 A lot of riders think of motorcycle insurance as yet another costly legal requirement standing between them and the open road.
-However, taking the time to find the best policy can make your life much easier in the long run.
+However, we found the most affordable annual cost of motorcycle insurance in Illinois was $355.

 Best for most people: Nationwide

 We found that for most riders in Illinois, Nationwide's motorcycle insurance offers the best all-around package of low premiums, coverage benefits and service quality.
 The annual rate for a standard policy at Nationwide was $413, which is 40% cheaper than the statewide average for similar coverage.
 This leaves plenty of room to customize your policy with add-ons that may be uniquely relevant for you.

 The optional extras at Nationwide include protections such as original equipment manufacturer (OEM) coverage, which guarantees that your policy will cover the cost of replacement parts produced by the vehicle manufacturer rather than cheaper third-party parts.
 Nationwide's OEM coverage applies to parts on your bike that are less than 10 years old.

 Nationwide's customer service appears solid.
 While J.D.
 Power only ranked Nationwide 12th of 24 auto insurance providers available in its "North Central" region, we also saw that the National Association of Insurance Commissioners (NAIC) gave Nationwide's biggest subsidiary in Illinois an NAIC Complaint Index of just 0.34.
 This number means Nationwide customers filed just a third as many complaints as expected for a typical company of its size.

 Best rates for motorcycle insurance: GEICO

 Our analysis of quotes in Illinois showed that GEICO consistently offered the cheapest rates for motorcycle insurance in the state, charging an average of $355 per year.
 On top of that, GEICO offers premium discounts for switching your carrier, renewing your policy and taking an accredited motorcycle safety course.